varnish/Varnish-Book/varnish_book.rst

       You can also add and edit your VCL code via the `Varnish Administration Console (VAC)`_.
       This interface also allows you to administrate your VCL files.

+      .. figure 6

       .. figure:: ui/img/vac_vcl.png
 	 :width: 100%

-	 GUI of `Varnish Administration Console (VAC)`_ with command line interface to edit your VCL code.
+	 Figure :counter:`figure`: GUI of `Varnish Administration Console (VAC)`_ with command line interface to edit your VCL code.

 Exercise: Use the administration interface to learn, review and set Varnish parameters
 --------------------------------------------------------------------------------------